 The following categories are used in the table:

-• NT: Near Threatened — usually species whose population are declining to the extent that they will soon qualify for a higher IUCH threat category (International Union for the Conservation of Nature).
+• NT: Near threatened — usually species whose population are declining to the extent that they will soon qualify for a higher IUCN threat category (International Union for the Conservation of Nature).

-• VU: Vulnerable — these include the species with high risk of extinction in the wild.
+• VU: Vulnerable — include the species with high risk of extinction in the wild.

 • LC: Least concern - species evaluated against the IUCN criteria that do not qualify for Critically Endangered, Endangered, Vulnerable or Near Threatened.
 Widespread and abundant taxa are included in this category (species in this group are not included in the count of internationally rare species).

-• KRDB: Qazaqstan Red Data Book — species that are recognized as nationally rare in the Red Data Book of Qazaqstan, Roman numerals indicate the various rarity categories with Category I — the rarest species, and Category V — the least rare.
+• KRDB: Kazakhstan Red Data Book- species that are recognized as nationally rare in the Red Data Book of Kazakhstan, Roman numerals indicate the various rarity categories with Category I - the rarest species, and Category V - the least rare.